whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 Someday you may live in a free nation, or perhaps you will lay the groundwork so that a future generation can.
 Even if you're just good to the Earth and the people around you right now, no matter what else happens, it will be worth it.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #34<br/>Join a men's or women's group dedicated to spiritual growth**</div>
 <div class="rev-act-body">Join or found a men's group or women's group dedicated to each person's spiritual growth.
 Meet regularly and help each other work through daily challenges with integrity, kindness, generosity, bravery, awareness, and other beautiful qualities.
-Support each other to cultivate and give your sacred gifts.</div></div>
+Support each other to cultivate and give your sacred gifts.
+If everyone in the group struggles in the same way, such as having low integrity, take care to truly have high standards and not reinforce each others' weakness.</div></div>

 ### References